hsf-training/hsf-training-ml-webpage/_episodes/08-Model_Comparison.md

 Before getting into these metrics, it is important to note that a machine learning binary classifier does not predict something as "signal" or "background" but rather gives a probability that a given instance corresponds to a signal or background (i.e. it would output `[0.271, 0.799]` where the first index corresponds to background and the second index as signal).
 It is then up to a human user to specify the probability threshhold at which something is classified as a signal.
 For example, you may want the second index to be greater than 0.999 to classify something as a signal.
 As such, the TP, FP, TN and FN can be altered for a given machine learning classifier based on the threshhold requirement for classifying something as a signal event.

 > ## Classifiers in Law
 > In criminal law, Blackstone's ratio (also known as the Blackstone ratio or Blackstone's formulation) is the idea that it is better that ten guilty persons escape than that one innocent suffer.
-If background = person is innocent and signal = person is guilty, then this corresponds to the requirement that one needs to be at least 90% confidence that somebody commited a crime in order to classify them as guilty in a court of law.
-It is obviously difficult to get such precise probabilities when dealing with probabilities of crimes being commited.
+This corresponds to the minimum threshhold requirement of 91% confidence of a crime being commited for the classification of guilty.
+It is obviously difficult to get such precise probabilities when dealing with crimes.
 {: .callout}

+Since TP, FP, TN, and FN all depend on the threshhold of a classifier, each of these metrics can be considered functions of threshhold.

 ## Precision